Zelda: An Adventure Worth Taking

 - Faeries, spells, and genie-esk powers do exist.
 You set 4 of them free in the process of the game and gain special powers from each of them.
 Daruk, the Goron Champion is an example.

-- You are set against the forces of evil.
-You know they are evil because they come only to kill, steal and destroy.
-They are clearly shown to be bend on total domination, not just misunderstood.
+- Forces of evil are set against you.
+They come only to kill, steal and destroy.
+This evil is bent on total domination, not just misunderstood.

 Family Safe: 8/10